schombert/Project-Alice/docs/extensions.md

 	}
 ```
 - `diplo_points = ...` : Will add the number to the currently stored diplomatic points of the nation in scope.
 (Note: so you can use a negative number to subtract points.
 Diplomatic points can not be reduced to less than zero.)
+- `suppression_points = ...` : Will add the number to the currently stored suppression points of the nation in scope.
+(Note: so you can use a negative number to subtract points.
+Suppression points can not be reduced to less than zero.)

 As for `build_xxx_in_capital`, the game doesn't allow custom defined buildings to be used in this mode as an effect.